delirehberi/hugo2nostr/README.md

 - Debug script to fetch existing articles from relays.
 - Delete script to send deletion events for all articles.
 - Supports multiple relays and continues if one relay fails.
+- Environment variable configuration for flexibility.
+- Store all published events in markdown files as metadata (nostr_id).

 ---